-We are very proud of how our strong school family community is coping with the current global pandemic including everybody's efforts to maintain a high standard of learning for all our children.
-We send our grateful thanks and appreciation to families who have supported the children at home over the last few months.
+We are very proud of how our strong school family community is working together to maintain a high standard of learning for all our children, especially in these very uncertain times.
+We send our grateful thanks and appreciation to families who continue to support our children at home.

 #TeamTeresa has worked hard to put the mental health and wellbeing of all staff and pupils at the forefront of our curriculum.
 We also have some ambitious plans to develop our outside spaces over the coming months which will help to enhance physical and mental wellbeing.